Today, we’re excited to share our Mother’s Day Tablescape Blog Hop!

 As some of you may know, we’ve been making lots of progress on my childhood home, Loblolly Manor.
-This week is a big one for us!
-We are days away from finishing not only the laundry room makeover as part of the One Room Challenge but also the entire house refresh.
+We are days away from finishing not only the laundry room makeover as part of the One Room Challenge.

 So, it seemed all but serendipitous I would be invited to participate in this Mother’s Day Blog Hop while we were at Loblolly working on the dining room of all things!

-We found one set of these dishes at an antique store and my aunt found the other set while she was on vacation.
+We found one set of these dishes at an antique store.
+My aunt found the other set while she was on vacation.

 The dining room table is one of my favorite pieces at Loblolly because my Mom came up with the design idea, my Dad built the table and I painted the table.

-My Mom’s only request for the dining room was that all 12 of us be able to sit and eat at the same time which I’m excited to say we accomplished!
+My Mom’s only request for the dining room was that all 12 of us be able to sit and eat at the same time.
+I’m excited to say we accomplished that request!

 We created the chalkboard from a $5 broken mirror and most of the time we use it as a menu board.

-But we recently decided to add a hutch to the buffet so my Mom could display her collection of ironstone and tarnished silver.
+But we recently decided to add a hutch to the buffet.
+That way, my Mom could display her collection of ironstone and tarnished silver.